mattszabo/DaydreamBoilerplate/README.md

 Now that we have Unity ready to work with the GoogleVR SDK Daydream scripts, and build an android package, we can jump into the daydream boilerplate.

-## Daydream boilerplate
+## Daydream Boxes Project

 Daydream apps make use of a VR headset, which takes an android phone that displays a scene in a stereoscopic view, and a Daydream controller.
 Here we'll set up Unity to create that stereoscopic view, add controller support, and also set up an emulator on an android device to act as a controller within Unity so you can test your progress in the editor and not have to build to a device to view each change you make.

-#### Optional steps

-These steps are optional and are intended to help demonstrate what the various Daydream components and scripts allow us to do.
+### Initial scene setup

 1. Create a plane, which will act as the ground
 2. Create a cube that will be set up as a box that you'll use to interact with with the Daydream controller
   * Place it above the ground plane
   * Add a rigid body component to it to enable gravity
-3. Add materials to the box and ground plane and label them accordingly
+3. Add materials to the box and ground plane and label them accordingly... unless you want to work with a boring scene.

-#### Finally some Daydream setup
+#### Daydream specific setup

-1. Create an empty game object and label it DaydreamPlayer.
-This will hold all our Daydream specific objects.
-At the end of this guide you should be able to make a prefab out of this object to use as the Daydream player which could be switched out with a different VR config (e.g. HTC Vive, which works similar to Daydream)
+1. Create an empty game object and label it DaydreamPlayer
+  * This will hold all our Daydream specific objects.
+At the end of this guide you should be able to make a prefab out of this object to begin using the Daydream controller in any project
 2. Add the prefab GvrViewerMain as a child component of the DaydreamPlayer.
  * After adding this component to your scene, you should be able to run the scene and see it rendered in a stereoscopic view (split screen view).
 If you can't see the stereoscopic view, ensure that the build settings have been set to android (see 'Setting up Unity for Daydream dev' section of this guide for more details)
 3. Add the prefab GvrEventSystem as a child component of the DaydreamPlayer.
 The GvrEventSystem is similar to Unity's default UI EventSystem with the following differences: